 Any sport can be dangerous, it all depends on how much risk you take.
 Having a safe and fun experience requires taking the proper steps to learn in a safe way as well as having the right equipment.
 We recommend starting with the Find Your Ride™ program.
 Our trained coaches can give you a foundation of skills to ensure that you have all the right equipment.
 We recommend familiarizing yourself with PARK SMART.
 This is the best way to understand signage around the mountain.
 Understanding PARK SMART will help in learning the proper steps to ride downhill.

 What trails are the best to start on?

 Our easiest beginner trail is Freedom Trail.
-Other green trails include Easy Rider, Meadow’s End, Cat Scratch Fever and Hot Wheels.
+Other green trails include Easy Rider, Meadow’s End, Cat Scratch Fever.